woocommerce/woocommerce/plugins/woocommerce-admin/docs/features/payment-gateway-suggestions.md

 [
   {
     "key": "gateway-key",
-    "locales": [
-      {
-        "locale": "en_US",
     "title": "Gateway Example",
-        "content": "Content to be displayed in the recommended payment gateway list."
+    "content": "Content to be displayed in the recommended payment gateway list.", "image": "https://paymentgateway.com/path/to/image.png",
-      }
-    ],
-    "image": "https://paymentgateway.com/path/to/image.png",
     "plugins": ["wp-org-plugin-slug"],
     "is_visible": [
       <Rule>,
       ...
     ]
   }
   ...
 ]